naga-mantha/tempcode/apps/layout/documentation.md

 - Layout: A named dashboard owned by a user, optionally public.
 Identified by user + slug.
 Contains many LayoutBlocks.
 - LayoutBlock: A placement of a Block within a Layout.
 Ordered linearly (position); rendered in a single Bootstrap row with col-XX widths (Bootstrap handles wrapping).
-  - Per-instance defaults: Each LayoutBlock can optionally set a default Block filter and a default Block column configuration ("view") by name.
-This lets duplicate blocks on the same layout start with different saved presets for filters and columns.
+  - Per-instance defaults: Each LayoutBlock can optionally set a default Block filter and a default Block setting (saved view/preset) by name.
+This lets duplicate blocks on the same layout start with different saved presets for filters and block-specific settings.
 These defaults resolve against the viewing user’s saved configs.
 - LayoutFilterConfig: Saved filter presets at the layout level for a user.
 Has the same default/constraints semantics as table filters.

 Models (apps/layout/models.py)